ValdemarGr/gql/docs/schema/resolvers.md

 * By default, the interpreter will only respect the most-recent emitted data.

 This means that by default, gql assumes that your stream should behave like a signal, not sequentially.
-However, gql can also sequential semantics.
+However, gql can also adhere sequential semantics.

 For instance a schema designed like the following, emits incremental updates regarding the price for some symbol:
 ```graphql